List of Deltora Quest characters: Hopian

 Hopian is the dragon of the opal and the last, the seventh, to be awakened.
-He is also the largest and fiercest of the Deltoran dragons and the last of them to be encountered.
+He is also the largest and fiercest of the Deltoran dragons.
 Later, when Lief and company rode Fidelis to the ruins of Hira, Hopian arose in rage.
 However, he was diverted by the arrival of the seven Ak-Baba.
 Fidelis joined forces with him, but the two were still outmatched.
 Lief then called the names of the seven dragons and they banded together to destroy the Shadow Lord's last plan.
 Hopian's lair is located somewhere near the City of the Rats.
-Hopian has never spoken aloud in any of the book series, so his temper or attitude cannot be interpreted.
+Hopian has never spoken aloud in any of the book series, so his temper or attitude cannot be interpreted, aside from disliking other dragons entering his territory.
 His name comes from hope, which the opal is the symbol of.
 In Secrets of Deltora, hundreds of years before the events of the series, Hopian was revealed to have sensed the growing evil in the Opal Territory's city of Hira (later the City of the Rats) and planned to tear the city down to destroy it.
 It is implied that he sensed either Reeah, the snake created by the Shadow Lord, or the Grey Tide.
 However, to protect him, Doran convinced Hopian to sleep until the king wearing the Belt of Deltora awakened him, putting this plan on hold.